Scooletz/blog.scooletz.com-posts/2018-10-29-opinions-vs-processes.md

 ### Where does it come from

-I cannot attribute a single source for this change (who can), but the following sources were invaluable (I link either the source, or my review):
+I cannot attribute a single source for this change (who can), but the following sources were invaluable.
+I link either the source, or my review:

 1. [Ray Dalio "Principles"](https://www.goodreads.com/review/show/2254565243) - why do I know I'm right?
-1. <div class="authorName__container">[Michael E. Gerber "E-Myth Revisisted"](https://www.goodreads.com/review/show/2401614843) - a business take on having different hats and defined repeatable processes</div>
+1. [Michael E. Gerber "E-Myth Revisisted"](https://www.goodreads.com/review/show/2401614843) - a business take on having different hats and defined repeatable processes
-1. using different hats for doing different things, inspired by various blog posts and discussions in Particular Software, the book, most likely, would be [Six Thinking Hats: An Essential Approach to Business Management](https://www.amazon.com/Six-Thinking-Hats-Essential-Management/dp/0316177911/) which still, I didn't read
+1. [Six Thinking Hats: An Essential Approach to Business Management](https://www.amazon.com/Six-Thinking-Hats-Essential-Management/dp/0316177911/) using different hats for doing different things, inspired by various blog posts and discussions in Particular Software.

 ### Summary

 As a summary, let's leave Ray's Dalio quote:

-*How do I know I'm right?*
+> How do I know I'm right?